oxinabox/oxinabox.github.io/_posts/2022-11-11-Estimating-Estrogen.md

 Since it is fast and short, it doesn't really matter what we model it with, so linear is fine.
 Then we expect a tail off as it is consumed.
 It makes sense for the rate of absorption to be related to the quantity remaining -- which suggests some exponential.
-We expect this because the more estradiol bumping around the higher the chance of one of them hitting a receptor and being consumed.
-Then as the estradiol and receptors are consumed the chance of collision deceases.
+We see this kind of thing very frequently in biological systems.
-This might be nonsense, I am no systems biologist.
+This all might be nonsense, I am no systems biologist.

 Now I just fit those curves by eye.
 We can find the the most likely parameters via least squares regression.